Sentinel granodiorite: An overview, its composition

 A soda-lime feldspar predominates over potash feldspar, and quartz is abundant.
 Hornblende and biotite are present in moderate, nearly equal amounts.

 Its relationship to Yosemite Creek Granodiorite

 From Yosemite Creek Granodiorite, Sentinel Granodiorite varies only in texture: The plagioclase is white on its weathered surfaces, more euhedral, and the hornblende is smaller, less euhedral.
 There exists transitional Sentinel / Yosemite Creek Granodiorite.

 Where is it found

 Sentinel Rock is composed entirely of Sentinel Granodiorite, gave it the name.

-Despite its name, Sentinel Dome is composed of El Capitan Granodiorite.

 Sentinel Fall pours over Sentinel Granodiorite.

 Its age

 It is oldest unit in Tuolumne intrusive series.
 It has been assigned an age in the Late Cretaceous period, perhaps 90 Ma, perhaps as old as 94 Ma, or 96 to 94 Ma.

 Where found

 The rock forms part of a large irregular intrusive body, but the portion of it here considered is a belt about 2 miles broad that crosses the valley from north to south.

 The walls of the Yosemite Valley consist mainly of a Sentinel granodiorite, a light-gray granitoid rock, from the Three Brothers to nearly as far east as the Royal Arches, and from the Fissures on the east, to Glacier Point.